After years of decline, the Biden administration says environmental enforcement is on the upswing

 EPA said its enforcement and compliance work have resulted in the reduction, treatment, elimination or minimization of 1.84 billion pounds of pollutants, and required violators to pay over $704 million in penalties, fines, and restitution.
 The dollar amount is a 57% increase over 2022.

-This comes even as the EPA’s enforcement staff remains far below its peak of more than a decade ago, even as officials move to add about 300 positions.
-The increase in staffing comes after EPA eliminated approximately 950 enforcement positions following budget cuts imposed since 2011.
+The increase comes as EPA’s enforcement staff remains far below its peak of more than a decade ago, even as officials move to add about 300 positions.
+EPA eliminated approximately 950 enforcement positions following budget cuts imposed since 2011.

 The 2011 budget and debt deal, which included automatic spending cuts, “hit all agencies hard, but hit EPA especially hard,” said David Uhlmann, EPA’s assistant administrator for enforcement.
 Enforcement efforts were further hampered by an inability to complete many on-site inspections during the pandemic, which began nearly four years ago, and a series of actions by former President Donald Trump to roll back environmental regulations.